HyperTag/documentation/src/content/cloud-destinations/resonate.md

 Next, you'll need to provide your page impression tag event key, as well as any custom events and their respective event keys (shown as `evkey` in the snippet above).

-Give your new Resonate connection a name, and choose `Save`.
+Give your new Resonate connection a name, and choose Save.

 ![resonate1](/images/resonate1v2.png)